DavideDaSerra/Headset_Profile_Disabler/README.md

 I found an issue using some sony headphones (Sony WH-CH510) unmanageable via Sony app that, when used in headset mode pick up ambient audio echoing it to the earpice, making listening quite annoying.

-With this script you can disable the headset mode for the devicem forcing it to run as A2DP (disabling the embedded microphone) deactivating the embedded microphone and the tedious echoing effect
+With this script you can disable the headset mode for the devicem forcing it to run as A2DP disabling the embedded microphone and tedious echoing effect

 # Usage
 First you have to enable unsigned code (this script) running the following command in an administrative powershell